Qianqian-Yang/my_template1/content/publication/paper2/index.md

 ---
-title: "Global air quality change during COVID-19: a synthetic analysis of satellite, reanalysis and ground station data"
+title: "Mapping PM2.5 concentration at high resolution using a cascade random forest based downscaling model: Evaluation and application"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Bin Wang
-- Yuan Wang
 - Qiangqiang Yuan
-- etc.
+- Tongwen Li
--
+- Linwei Yue

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

-date: "2021-07-14T00:00:00Z"
+date: "2020-12-20T00:00:00Z"
 doi: "https://doi.org/10.1088/1748-9326/ac1012"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-07-14T00:00:00Z"
+publishDate: "2020-12-20T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;